WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Certificates with this extension MUST be revoked if an unauthorized entity is able to make even one unauthorized signature.

+Certificates with this extension MUST have a Validity Period no greater than 90 days.

 Conforming CAs MUST NOT mark this extension as critical.

 A conforming CA MUST NOT issue certificates with this extension unless, for each